A

 Conclusion

-Although MVP was focused only on B2C patient-facing intervention - by centring the voices of both patients and trusted healthcare experts in the design process, we ensured the app was not only useful to patients, but also grounded in clinical realities, and supports integration into existing clinical work flows.
-This approach enabled us to create value in the product with a strong adoption potential.
+Although MVP was focused only on B2C patient-facing intervention, gathering feedback from both patients and trusted healthcare experts early in the design process helped with product positioning.
+This ensured the app remained clinically grounded and aligned with real-world workflows.
+This approach enabled us deliver meaningful value with strong adoption potential.